x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 We recommend that the primary address (sometimes referred to as the "User ID") for each user be at the primary domain (such as "will@fabrikaminc.net").
 Typically, this means that the primary email address should match between Microsoft 365 or Office 365 and Google Workspace.
 If any user is provisioned with a different domain for their primary address, then that user should at least have a proxy address at the primary domain.
 Each user should have their `ExternalEmailAddress` point to the user in their Google Workspace routing domain ("will@gsuite.fabrikaminc.net").
 The users should also have a proxy address that will be used for routing to their Microsoft 365 or Office 365 routing domain (such as "will@o365.fabrikaminc.net").

+   > [!NOTE]
+   > It is recommended that MRM and Archive policies are disabled for these users until after the migration for those users has been completed.
+When such features remain enabled during migration, there is a chance that some messages will end up being considered "missing" during content verification process.

 ## Start a Google Workspace migration batch with the new Exchange admin center (New EAC)

 1. In the new [Exchange Admin center](https://admin.exchange.microsoft.com/#/), navigate to **Migration** > **Batch**.